rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 </style>

 <div class="bordered4">
-<p><u>Infrastructure Fellowship</p></u>
+<p><u><h3><center>Infrastructure Fellowship</h3></p></u></center>
-<p>The Infrastructure Fellow will be responsible for developing a comprehensive understanding of the underlying infrastructure supporting the Rust language.
+The Infrastructure Fellow will be responsible for developing a comprehensive understanding of the underlying infrastructure supporting the Rust language.
 Specific tasks include updating the infrastructure monitoring setup and optimizing the CI (Continuous Integration) process for rust-lang to enhance its efficiency.
 By actively working on these aspects, the Infrastructure Fellow will play a vital role in ensuring a robust infrastructure and streamlined development workflow for the Rust language.</p><p>Paired Mentor: <a href="https://github.com/jdno">Jan David Nose</a>, Rust Foundation Infrastructure Engineer.</p></div>

 </div>